 The Faculty of Education’s considerable experience in training teachers and education professionals means we have a regional, national and international reputation for success.

-From our origins 100 years ago at our predecessor colleges in Crewe and Didsbury, we are now located at an impressive £139 million development in Hulme, Manchester and a rural campus in Cheshire which has benefited from a recent £70 million refurbishment.
+From our origins 100 years ago at our predecessor colleges in Crewe and Didsbury, we now deliver our full suite of courses at the impressive £139 million development in Hulme, Manchester and also teach our BA (Hons) Primary Education at our Chesire Campus

 Each year nearly 3,000 undergraduate and postgraduate students study full time with us on over 60 courses, including primary and secondary teacher education; early years and childhood, inclusive education and disability studies; youth and community work and education studies.
 Another 1,000 study part time on professional development courses and research to PhD.
 They are taught by a team of over 180 teaching staff, who have a wealth of academic and professional experience.